1. Welcome & Name Your New Pet

 2. Make Introductions

 One mistake a lot of new pet owners make is introducing their pet to knew people and things too quickly.
 This can be overwhelming, especially for a puppy.
-Take your time with your introductions in the household, and then to neighbors, regular visitors, etc. Give your new pet a sense of who his friends are.
+Take your time with introductions in the household, and then to neighbors, regular visitors, etc. Give your new pet a sense of who his friends are.
 This includes other animals.
 Don’t expect them to get along and play together right away.
 Both parties may need time to adjust.

 3. Set the Rules

 The biggest problem with training a new pet is making sure ALL family members are on board with enforcing rules.
 You could be doing everything right in training your dog, but if your family members are not consistent, you won’t get consistent results with your dog.
-Remember that if your pet thinks something is OK for him to do today, he will think it’s OK forever.
+Remember that if your pet thinks something is okay for him to do today, he will think it’s okay forever.
 Puppy nibbles may be cute, but when his big, strong teeth come in, biting will be painful and dangerous.
 Interrupt that behavior early and let him know biting is never acceptable.